 mixOmics is collaborative project developed by the mixOmics team (Kim-Anh Lê Cao, Florian Rohart, Ignacio González and Sébastien Déjean), key contributors (Benoît Gautier, François Bartolo) and several key collaborators.
-The project started at the Institut de Mathématiques de Toulouse, Université Paul Sabatier, Toulouse, France and was then further extended at the University of Queensland, Brisbane, Australia from 2009.
+The project started at the Institut de Mathématiques de Toulouse, Université Paul Sabatier, Toulouse, France and was then further extended in Australia, at the University of Queensland, Brisbane (2009 – 2016) and at the University of Melbourne, Australia (2017 – ).

 Why multivariate methods?